johnm2102/johnm2102/README.md

 ### Hi there 👋

-I am currently a student at University of Copenhagen currently studying in Computer and Data Science.
+I am currently a student at University of Copenhagen studying Computer and Data Science.

  🔭 I’m currently working on some end-of-year projects, but once they are done I can hopefully start on some cool things